florinpop17/app-ideas/Projects/Markdown-Table-Generator.md

 -   [ ] User can delete a **Row** or a **Column** entirely
 -   [ ] User can align (to the _left_, _right_ or _center_) a **cell**, a **column**, a **row**, or the entire **table**

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/Nrld5Fmn/markdown-table-generator)

 ## Useful links and resources

 -   [Markdown Guide](https://www.markdownguide.org/)